-24-Credit Program 1003.4282 F.S.
+24- Credit Program 1003.4282 F.S.

 This program takes the traditional four years to complete high school and requires students to take at least 24 credits in core content areas.
 Foreign language credit is not required for this program, although it is recommended for Florida college preparation and is required for admission to Florida's state universities.
-At least one of the courses to meet graduation requirements must be an online course.
 Additionally, a financial literacy course is available to all students via St. Johns Virtual School.